 The concept of property or property is further classified into two types:

 - Corporeal property – the corporeal property is the property which is in the form of material objects i.e., an intangible object which is owned by a person or an individual.
-Here, the right of the person or the owner over the property is limited only for the purpose of use of the object respectively.
-The objects such as a car, watch, bike, a house etc. are considered to be corporeal property owned by an individual.
+Here, the right of the person or the owner over the property is limited only for the purpose of use of the object.
+Objects such as a car, watch, bike, a house etc. are considered to be corporeal property owned by an individual.
 This type of property is further divided into two types, which are as follows:

-- Immovable property – any property or a tangible property which could not be moved from one place to the other as that of the movable property and which is attached permanently to the earth are referred to as the immovable property.
-The properties such as land, walls, or a piece of land could be considered as examples of the immovable properties.
+- Immovable property – any property or a tangible property which cannot be moved from one place to the other as that of the movable property and which is attached permanently to the earth is referred to as the immovable property.
+The properties such as land, walls, or a piece of land could be considered as examples of immovable properties.

 - Jura in re propria – the proprietary rights of a person could be in the form both material as well as non-material objects, the material objects are all the physical objects, whereas the non-material objects are all the rights attached to the physical objects or simply objects which are owned by the person.
 It is simply the right which a person acquires due to his/ her hard work, labour or skill, and the rights such as copyrights, patent rights or commercial goodwill are some of the rights in re propria.

 - Jura in re aliena – the rights are also called encumbrances, which include the ownership of the object or property which is of one person but is in the hands of the other for a particular motive, the rights of a person over the lease, or the personal rights or servitude a person has, trusts, securities in the form of material objects for the future purpose are all referred to as the right in re aliena.